ongetikeane/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file
+a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users